RadPa/Chromatin-accessibility-of-hybrids-of-D.-albomicans-and-D.-nasuta/pre-core analysis/quality checks/readme.md

 ### FastQC

-FastQC v0.11.9 and MultiQC v1.11 with python 3
 The raw reads anlyzed by FastQC, adaptor removal tool, cutadapt used to remove the contamination.
 Aggregation of QC report handled by MultiQC.

 ### Adapter Removal
-Cutadapt v2.8 with python 3 was used for the analysis
+Cutadapt used for adapter removal

 ## ATAC-seq QC